This week’s varsity prep, HPU sports schedule

 Thursday – no events

-Thursday – Indoor track in Titan Clash (JDL Fast Track), 4; wrestling vs. Central Davidson/North Forsyth, 6
+Monday – Indoor track at JDL Fast Track, 5; basketball vs. Glenn, 6

+Tuesday – Swimming vs. Southern Alamance (Hartley YMCA), 5; basketball vs. Randleman, 6

 Thursday – no events